mihatorikei/codeigniter-vitejs/README.md

 ```
 php spark vite:remove
 ```
-then you can run ``` composer remove mihatori/codeignitervite ``` to remove it completely.
+then you can run ` composer remove mihatori/codeignitervite ` to remove it completely.

+### additional:
+You will find som new vaiables in your `.env` file, you can change them as you like.

+## Contributing
+All contributions are welcome, it doesn't matter whether you can code, write documentation, or help find bugs.

 ## What next?
 More informations will be available as soon as possible ❤️.

-### additional:
-You will find som new vaiables in your .env file, you can change them as you like.

 ## License